Christoph Willibald Gluck: Vienna

 Carmen Lavani in Le cinesi (1973).
 The work is very much in the vein of the chinoiserie so popular in its time.
 Le cinesi reflects cultural overlap between the Austrian court and the distant Chinese court.
 In Le cinesi, Metastasio gives a lesson on the different forms of theatre: pastoral, comedy and tragedy.

 Gluck settled in Vienna, where he became Kapellmeister, having been invited by Prince Joseph of Saxe-Hildburghausen.
 He wrote Le cinesi for a festival in 1754 and La danza for the eighth birthday of the future Emperor Leopold II the following year.
 After his opera Antigono was performed in February 1756 in Rome, Gluck was made a Knight of the Golden Spur by Pope Benedict XIV.
 From that time on, Gluck used the title "Ritter von Gluck" or "Chevalier de Gluck".

 Gluck took a break from Italian opera seria and began to write opéra comiques.
 In 1761 Gluck produced the groundbreaking ballet-pantomime Don Juan in collaboration with the choreographer Gasparo Angiolini.
 The climax of Gluck's opéra comique writing was La rencontre imprévue in 1764.
 By that time, Gluck created musical drama, based on Greek tragedy, with more compassion, influencing the latest style Sturm und Drang.

 Under the teaching of Gluck, Marie Antoinette developed into a good musician.
 She learned to play the harp, the harpsichord and the flute.
 She sang during the family's evening gatherings, as she had a beautiful voice.
 All her brothers and sisters were involved in playing Gluck's music; on 24 January 1765 her brother Leopold II, Holy Roman Emperor directed one of Gluck's compositions, Il Parnaso confuso.

 In Spring 1774, she took Gluck under her patronage and introduced him to the Paris public.
 For that purpose, she asked him to compose a new opera, Iphigénie en Aulide.
 Mindful of the Querelle des Bouffons between adherents of Italian and French opera, she asked the composer to set the libretto in French.
 To achieve her goals she was assisted by the singers Rosalie Levasseur and Sophie Arnould.
 Gluck demandded strict adherence from the cast when rehearsing.
-Gluck told the bass-bariton Henri Larrivée to change his ways.
+Gluck told the bass-baritone Henri Larrivée to change his ways.
 The soprano Arnould was replaced.
 He insisted that the chorus to act and become a part of the drama – that they could no longer just stand there and without expression while singing their lines.
 Gluck was assisted by François-Joseph Gossec, director of the Concert Spirituel.
 The Chevalier de Saint-Georges attended the first performance on 19 April; Jean-Jacques Rousseau was delighted with Gluck's melodic style.
 Marie Antoinette received a large share of the credit.